lili0824/lili/cv.md

 “The Incorporation of Computer Simulation in Artifact Orientation Analysis: A Case Study of Shuidonggou Locality 2, China”, Meeting StEvE 2019, Tübingen, DE.

 `2019`
 “Force and Flake Size.
-Implications for Hominin Strength”, Annual Meeting of Paleoanthropology Society (Paleo), Albuquerque NM, USA.
+Implications for Hominin Strength”, Annual Meeting of Paleoanthropology Society (Paleo), Albuquerque, NM, USA.

 `2018`
 “The Effect of Raw Materials on Flake Variation”, Annual Meeting of Society for American Archaeology (SAA), Washington DC, USA.